JieRen98/Timer/README.md

 I use the timer test the program performance, but at the release stage, maybe there is no need to do any timing.
 I hope I have some options that may turn off the timer, if directly optimized out by compiler would be the best.

-Based on such demand, I allow user use the macro `USE_TIMER` to decide whether the timing codes would be compiled.
+Based on such demand, I allow user use the macro `TIMER_USE_TIMER` to decide whether the timing codes would be compiled.
 Notably, I should use `-O1` compiler instruction to totally optimize out the timing codes.
 ### API hiding
 I want only expose APIs that are really used in practice and hide all the structure that may be experimental.